Abdul Taib Mahmud: Wealth

-Taib owns a mansion in Demak Jaya which overlooks the Sarawak River.
-According to photos in the July to December 2006 newsletter of Naim Cendera Holdings Bhd, Taib's living room is decorated with gilt-edged European-style sofa sets.
-He also wears a ring with walnut-sized red gem surrounded by small diamonds.
+Taib owned a mansion in Demak Jaya which overlooks the Sarawak River.
+According to photos in the July to December 2006 newsletter of Naim Cendera Holdings Bhd, Taib's living room was decorated with gilt-edged European-style sofa sets.
+He also wore a ring with walnut-sized red gem surrounded by small diamonds.
 Laila Taib and her children are the majority shareholders of Sitehost Pty.
-Ltd., Australia, which owns Adelaide Hilton Hotel.
+Ltd., Australia, which owns the Adelaide Hilton Hotel.
 Taib was described as "flamboyant with expensive tastes", an avid collector of Southeast Asian betel nut paraphernalia.
-Taib's daughter Jamilah and family members has been establishing real property estates in Canada, United States, and United Kingdom.
-Taib Mahmud admitted that his daughter owns properties in Canada and London but he denied that he has any business interests in his daughter's properties.
+Taib's daughter Jamilah and family members have been establishing real property estates in Canada, the United States, and the United Kingdom.
+Taib Mahmud admitted that his daughter owns properties in Canada and London but he denied that he had any business interests in his daughter's properties.

 Bruno Manser Fonds has since disclosed that Taib and his immediate family (his children, siblings and cousin Hamed Sepawi) have shares in more than 330 companies in Malaysia alone and more than 400 companies in total around the globe worth several billion US dollars.
-In September 2012, Bruno Manser Fonds estimated that Taib Mahmud net worth is at least 15 billion US dollars.
-The United Kingdom, Switzerland, and Germany has since opened investigations on Taib Mahmud's wealth.
+In September 2012, Bruno Manser Fonds estimated that Taib Mahmud's net worth was at least 15 billion US dollars.
+The United Kingdom, Switzerland, and Germany have since opened investigations on Taib Mahmud's wealth.

 Hobbies and interests

 In Taib's early days of studying in Australia, he was fond of wearing a designer suit, a hat, and a smoking pipe instead of baju melayu and songkok (traditional Malay attire).
 Taib later had to tone his western image down to a traditional one in order to keep in touch with his people.
 Taib also developed an interest in Malay literature and pantuns (Malay poetry).
 He was also known for being a loyal fan of P. Ramlee, a famous Malaysian singer, actor and director.
 Taib would occasionally sing a number of P. Ramlee songs in official functions.
 He would later become a patron of P. Ramlee singing contest in Kuching, Sarawak.
 Taib also played a major role in Bangsawan, a traditional Malay opera.
-Taib Mahmud has written and published several Islamic books and other works including "Muhammad and His Mission, Islam and Utility of Mankind", "Freedom of Thought of Islam" and "Appropriate Strategy for Developing Countries in a Period of Resource Scarcity".
+Taib Mahmud wrote and published several Islamic books and other works including "Muhammad and His Mission, Islam and Utility of Mankind", "Freedom of Thought of Islam" and "Appropriate Strategy for Developing Countries in a Period of Resource Scarcity".